trofimovamw/2025-SC2-Data-Science/projects/project04.md

 Practical course: SARS-2 Bioinformatics & Data Science

-Max von Kleist, Martin Hölzer
+Max von Kleist, Martin Hölzer, Maria Trofimova

 # Project 4

 ## Genome-based SARS-CoV-2 incidence estimation and case ascertainment

-**Deadline**: 04.10.2024, 14:00
+**Deadline**: 10.10.2025

 *The project should be worked out in groups of two or three students.
-Students should document their progress and present their work on Friday; 04.10.2024; 14:30am to the lecturers and students.
+Students should document their progress and present their work on Friday; 10.10.2025 to the lecturers and students.
 The talk should be about 30-40 min, and allowing for 10-15min of questions.*

 **a) The presentation should be uploaded via whiteboard as `Project4.pdf`, no later than the above stated deadline.**